 Image Credits: Netflix via Film Trim

 The final episodes reveal a tangled web of deception and trauma.
-Part 2 ends with the main mystery solved and the characters getting their just deserts.
+Part Two ends with the main mystery solved and the characters getting their just deserts.
 However, the finale teases one final heist, which could lead to another season.

 “'The Glory' Effect"